oracle/weblogic-kubernetes-operator/documentation/4.0/content/managing-domains/domain-on-pv/usage.md

 You must provide the `volumes` and `volumeMounts` information in `domain.spec.serverPod`, this allows the pod to mount the persistent storage in runtime.
 The `mountPath` needs to be part of the domain home and log home,  `persistentVolumeClaim.claimName` needs to be a valid `PVC` name whether it is a pre-existing `PVC` or one to be created by the operator.
-See [Creating PVC by ther operator](#persistent-volume-and-persistent-volume-claim)
+See [Creating PVC by the operator](#persistent-volume-and-persistent-volume-claim)

 ```yaml
 spec: